connjer78/BWPR/README.md

 - **Label Handling**: Displays and uses all available label colors, including light and dark variants.
 - **Card Naming**: New cards are named using the format "{sourceCardName}: {labelName}" for clear identification.
 - **Due Date Handling**:
-  - Allows easy selection of due dates with a single date picker.
+  - Allows setting distinct due dates for each new card
-  - Automatically sets due time to 5:00 PM in the user's local time.
+  - Dynamically updates the interface based on selected labels
-  - Ensures consistency across different timezones.
+  - Automatically sets due time to 5:00 PM in the user's local time
-  - Robust date handling independent of usage time.
+  - Ensures consistency across different timezones
 - **User Interface**:
   - Optimized for ease of use with a spacious layout.
   - All options visible without scrolling.